-The domain for all these examples is $D = \mathbb{R}^d$ and, therefore, none of them is covered in Liu et al.'s [46] article.
-Chen et al.'s [7] article is not applicable to the first two examples since they are based on the inward-OU process as underlying motion (i.e., like in Section 4.1, Q is unbounded) and not to the third because the motion is non-symmetric (for some processes in the considered class) and the variance parameter $\alpha$ is unbounded, whereas [7] require $\alpha$ to be bounded.
+The domain for all these examples is $D = \mathbb{R}^d$, and therefore, none of them is covered in Liu et al.'s [46] article.
+Chen et al.'s [7] article is not applicable to the first two examples since they are based on the inward-OU process as underlying motion (because, as in Section 4.1, Q is unbounded) and not to the third because the motion is non-symmetric (for some processes in the considered class), and the variance parameter α is unbounded, whereas [7] requires α to be bounded.